alexzhirkevich/compose-cupertino/README.md

 - `cupertino-decompose` - iOS-like swipe-back animation for the 'predictive back' navigation feature of the [Decompose](https://github.com/arkivanov/Decompose) library + `NativeChildren` wrapper over `UINavigationController`.
 Provides native-feeling or truly native page transitions and swipe gestures.

 # Add as a dependency

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.alexzhirkevich/cupertino/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.alexzhirkevich/cupertino)

+> [!IMPORTANT]
+> The project is in the experimental phase.
+All APIs can change incompatibly or be dropped without the deprecation cycle!

 | Module                     | Dependency                                                    |
 |----------------------------|---------------------------------------------------------------|